Materialfy/M-Dash/README.md

 ### Vuetify

-Vuetify is developed exactly according to Material Design spec.
+Vuetify 2.x is a frontend Vue UI library that allows you o quickly develop designs according to Material Design spec.

 ### Vuex

-Vuex is a state management pattern + library for Vue.js applications.
+Vuex 3.x is a state management library for Vue.js applications.
 It serves as a centralized store for all the components.

 ### Vue-cli

-We used the latest 3.x [Vue CLI](https://github.com/vuejs/vue-cli)
+We used the latest 4.x [Vue CLI](https://github.com/vuejs/vue-cli)

-### Special thanks

-To [creativetim](https://github.com/creativetimofficial/vuetify-material-dashboard) for the base template

-I added a lot of features to his base template but kept the overall theme/design.
-Will continue to add more!

-## Quick start

-Quick start options:

-    Clone this repo

-    npm i or npm --install

-    npm run serve

 ## Documentation